davidcole1977/web-audio-hackday/README.md

 ### Fugly code caveat

 The code quality is terrible.
-It was written without any thought given to quality, consistentcy, structure, maintainability and so on.
+It was written without any thought given to quality, consistency, structure, maintainability and so on.
 The algorithms and maths are also flawed, but taken in the spirit of a hack day, this is probably acceptable.

 ## Dependencies
 * [grunt](http://gruntjs.com/)